MarcusHoltz/marcusholtz.github.io/_posts/2023-08-14-script-for-unique-passwords-for-each-service.md

 So we'll use **13 iterations, 134mb of memory, and 4 threads**.

-The example paramaters of `-p 4 -m 17 -t 13` took my CPU (Passmark score of 5500) *3.2 seconds* to generate.
+The example parameters of `-p 4 -m 17 -t 13` took my CPU (Passmark score of 5500) *3.2 seconds* to generate.

 * * *